-Location 010H is reserved for the Timer/Event Counter 2 interrupt service program.
-If a timer interrupt results from a Timer/Event Counter 2 overflow, and if the interrupt is enabled and the stack is not full, the program begins execution at this location.
+Location 010H is reserved for the Multi-function interrupt service program including the Timer/Event Counter 2 overflow, Touch Key module 16-bit and 10-bit counters interrupt.
+If an interrupt results from the Touch Key module or a Timer/Event Counter 2 overflow, and the interrupt is enabled, and the stack is not full, the program begins execution at location 010H.
+Location 014H